- About Us

 Pre-Prep is the start of The Beacon journey for boys aged 3-7.
 During these precious years, we ensure every boy feels secure and valued, so they are inspired to achieve their full potential.

 From its earliest stages in Nursery, our curriculum aims to foster a life-long love of learning and curiosity in our boys.
 They enjoy a rich and varied curriculum, which will prepare today’s boys for tomorrow’s world.
 Boys from Reception onwards are taught by a Class Teacher with a full-time assistant.
 Specialist taught subjects such as Music, Games, PE, Drama, ICT and International Studies are spread throughout the week and complement the core learning.

 Music and Drama play an integral role in Pre-Prep and all boys perform in annual productions.
 A variety of after-school clubs are available to boys from the Summer Term in Reception upwards.
 These include chess, singing, Art, Spanish and storytelling.
-There is also a range of fun and educational school trips and all Pre-Prep boys enjoy Outdoor Learning sessions.
+There is also a range of fun and educational school trips.

 Research surrounding early boys’ development shows the vital importance of both daily movement and the growth of creativity and enquiry skills.
 Our timetable is based around these important key developments.
 Throughout their time at The Beacon, our boy-centred learning motivates all our boys to learn with enthusiasm and achieve with confidence.